doda25-team10/operation/README.md

 systemctl is-active kubelet
 ```
 Should return activating
-## Comments for A2
+## Comments for A3

-We tried implementing steps up to and including Step 12 to match the Excellent criterion.
-The relevant operation repository has been tagged with the 'A2' tag.
+Because we haven't finished A2 completely yet, A3 does not have regarding the App Monitoring and Grafana yet.
+Kubernetes Usage has some functions implemented including the helm chart.